 A New Medici Branch Comes to Power

 At this point, the descendants of Cosimo the Elder’s brother (known as Lorenzo the Elder) came forward to launch a new Medici dynasty.
 Lorenzo’s great-great-grandson Cosimo (1519-1574) became duke of Florence in 1537, then grand duke of Tuscany in 1569.
 As Cosimo I, he established absolute power in the region, and his descendants would rule as grand dukes into the 1700s.

 Cosimo’s elder son Francis succeeded his father, but proved a less effective ruler.
 His daughter Marie would become queen of France when she married Henry IV in 1600; her son would rule as Louis XIII from 1610-43.
 Francis’ younger brother Ferdinand, who became grand duke in 1587, restored Tuscany to stability and prosperity.
 He also founded the Villa Medici at Rome and brought many priceless works of art to Florence.

 When the last Medici grand duke, Gian Gastone, died without a male heir in 1737, the family dynasty died with him.
-By agreement of the European powers (Austria, France, England and the Netherlands), control over Tuscany passed to Francis of Lorraine, whose marriage to Hapsburg heiress Maria Theresa of Austria would begin the long European reign of the Hapsburg-Lorraine family.
+By agreement of the European powers (Austria, France, England and the Netherlands), control over Tuscany passed to Francis of Lorraine, whose marriage to Hapsburg heiress (and mother of Marie Antoinette) Maria Theresa of Austria would begin the long European reign of the Hapsburg-Lorraine family.